MewsSystems/gitbook-pos-api/essential-guide/relationships.md

 ## The `include` query parameter

-The include can request the inclusion of related resource in response using the `include` query parameter with comma separated values e.g. `?include=relatedResourceA,relatedResourceB`.
+The client can request the inclusion of related resource in response using the `include` query parameter with comma separated values e.g. `?include=relatedResourceA,relatedResourceB`.
 For example, a request to [Invoices](../operations/invoices.md) resource with `?include=register,invoice_items` will include the related register and invoice items data for each invoice in response.

 ### Example request and response